 - The Lost Continent of Kumari Kandam

-One of many old stone walls found around the southern and eastern San Francisco Bay in California. ( CC BY-SA 4.0 )
+A view of the East Bay Walls found around the southern and eastern San Francisco Bay in California.
+(Elf/ CC BY-SA 4.0 )

 Mu is a similar concept.
 It was, and still is believed by some people to be a continent that once existed in the Pacific Ocean which sank in a manner similar to Atlantis.
 According to proponents of the Lemurian/Mu theory of the walls’ origins, refugees from the destruction of these continents came to places like Northern California and established civilizations which included features such as these mysterious stone walls.